babashka/babashka/.github/ISSUE_TEMPLATE/feature_request.md

 ---

+:heart: To keep development of this project going, consider sponsoring [sponsoring](https://github.com/sponsors/borkdude)!
+If you are already a sponsor, thank you :pray:!

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]